postmannen/ctrl/README.md

 // are injected f.ex. on a socket, and there they are directly
 //converted into separate node messages for each node, and from
 // there the ToNodes field is not used any more within the system.
-// With other words, a message that exists within Steward is always
+// With other words, a message that exists within ctrl is always
 // for just for a single node.
 ToNodes []Node `json:"toNodes,omitempty" yaml:"toNodes,omitempty"`
 // The actual data in the message.
 This is typically where we